ujagaga/command-server/README.md

 Navigate on your computer to IP address, port 8080.
 To get just the stream, go to <ip_addr>:8080/?action=stream If the video is lagging, reduce framerate by changing the value after "-f" parameter to a lower one.

-My CrealtyEnder3 3Dprinter uses an Aruino compatible board which resets upon UART connect.
-This means that I need a program to maintain serial port connection and provide communication in some other way like TCP.
-For this purpose I am usin "ser2net".
-To set ot up, just install it:
-	sudo apt install ser2net

-and write a configuration file "/etc/ser2net.conf".
-You may add a line or remove everything and leave just the following line to connect to uart and stream data to TCP port 2000:

-	2000:raw:600:/dev/ttyUSB0:115200 8DATABITS NONE 1STOPBIT

-After this, restart the server.